birc-gsa-2022/project-5-python-ms-world-wides/README.md

 The second
 *List experiments and results that illustrates the running time.
 Add figures by embedding them here, as you learned how to do in project 1.*

-The preprocessing algorithm includes creating the suffix array for which we use Python's sorted() The fm-search runs in O(m), because we loop trough the pattern string of size m -> O(m) and for every letter we get "Rank" and "Select" by indexing into O and C -> O(1).

-The following figures show that all of the algorithms look like they would run in linear time for x = a^n and a random sequence.
-This would be is suprising for the cration of the SA, but also it is very diffiult to distinguisch between O(n) and O(n log(n)) by looking at the graphs.
-The preprocessing in total (orange) takes longer because it also includes the creation of bwt and the tables.
-Finally the fm search uses the preprocessed tables and array (that it needs to load) and then represents the search time through the pattern.